 Prolotherapy Most Effective in Sacroiliac Pain

 Over time this sacroiliac instability initiates arthritic changes in the joint surfaces and calcification in the fibro-elastic connective tissue, changing elastic tissue that responds dynamically to stress by expanding and retracting, to tissue that is brittle, stiff and loses the ability to contract or rebound to its original shape and form.
-Loss of the dynamic regulation of sacroiliac movement triggers spasm of the muscles, which have their fibro-osseous origin on the sacrum and ileums.
+Loss of the dynamic regulation of sacroiliac movement triggers a spasm of the muscles, which have their fibro-osseous origin on the sacrum and ileum.
 Pain spreads to the lateral hip rotors.
-Hypertonic gammellus, obturators and piriformis muscles restrict hip joint movement, and can compress the sciatic nerve as it courses through and between them.
-Sciatic nerve compression and swelling and he symptoms of sciatica, often causing aching pains, numbness, and weakness in the hip, thigh, knee, lower leg and foot.
+Hypertonic gammellus, obturators, and piriformis muscles restrict hip joint movement and can compress the sciatic nerve as it courses through and between them.
+Sciatic nerve compression and swelling and the symptoms of sciatica, often causing aching pains, numbness, and weakness in the hip, thigh, knee, lower leg, and foot.

 Sacroiliac pain|prolotherapy|Portland|low back pain|PRP|Expert pain doctor|low back arthritis|sciatic pain|Lake Oswego|regenerative injection